Wildlife in Jibhi Valley: Complete Guide to Flora & Fauna

 March-May

-- • Rhododendrons bloom
+- • Rhododendrons in full bloom

 Summer ☀️